emresagiroglu/simpleInstagramClone/README.md

 # Simplified Instagram Clone
-Welcome to the Swift Instagram Clone project!
 This project aims to replicate the core features of the Instagram app using Swift programming language and Firebase for backend services.

 ### User Authentication: